OctopusDeploy/blog/blog/2021-04/deploying-nodejs/index.md

  -
 ---

 Back in the day, JavaScript was something that executed only on client browsers to do things like manipulate the Document Object Model (DOM) or perform input validation to save a trip to the server.
-Node.js, however, is a technology that developers can use to write server side _and_ client side code using the JavaScript language.
-There are some methods that exist that can help automate deploying your Node.js application, but not necessarily the entire stack such as database.
+Node.js, however, is a technology that developers can use to write client side _and_ server side code using the JavaScript language.
 In this post, I will demonstrate how to deploy applications written in Node.js using Octopus Deploy.

 ## Sample application
 For this post, I chose the [BestBags](https://github.com/maryamaljanabi/bestbags-nodejs-ecommerce) e-commerce sample application.
 This sample includes everything you need to get it up and running quickly, even files to create and seed the MongoDB database that it uses as a backend.